cce-bigdataintro-1160/winter2020-site/file-formats.md

 * is binary and not human readable
 * used on many apache hadoop/hive and apache kafka implementations

-1. Save your previous dataset in avro format using <TBD>
+1. Save your previous dataset in avro and take a look at the excel file contents and size.

 ### parquet
 * parquet is a column-oriented data format optimized to execute fast queries